Matt Wallner Player Props: Twins vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective 8.1 K/9, the fifth-worst in MLB.
+- The pitching staff for the Royals has a collective 8.1 K/9, which ranks 25th in MLB.

-- The right-hander last appeared on Sunday against the New York Yankees, when he went five innings, allowing five earned runs while giving up nine hits.
+- In his last outing on Monday against the Cleveland Guardians, the lefty tossed six innings, allowing one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.